-Seated left to right: Philip A. Miscimarra, Mark Gaston Pearce, Kent Y. Hirozawa, Standing: Lauren McFerran and Harry I. Johnson, III
+Left to right: Philip A. Miscimarra, Mark Gaston Pearce, Kent Y. Hirozawa and Lauren McFerran

-During this reporting period, the term for Member Harry I. Johnson, III, ended.
-Chairman Mark Gaston Pearce, Philip A. Miscimarra, Kent Y. Hirozawa, and Lauren McFerran also served as Members during the reporting period.
+Chairman Mark Gaston Pearce, Philip A. Miscimarra, Kent Y. Hirozawa, and Lauren McFerran continued to serve as Members during the reporting period.
 Richard F. Griffin, Jr., continued to serve as the General Counsel.

-For Fiscal Year (FY) 2015, the NLRB's appropriation was \$274,224,000.
+For Fiscal Year (FY) 2016, the NLRB's appropriation is \$274,224,000.

 NLRB Headquarters is located at 1015 Half Street, SE, Washington, DC.
-In addition to the Headquarters building, employees are located in 50 field offices and 3 satellite offices for administrative law judges.
-The NLRB has designated 26 of the 50 field offices as Regional Offices.
+In addition to the Headquarters building, employees are located in 49 field offices and 2 satellite offices for administrative law judges.
+The NLRB has designated 26 of the 49 field offices as Regional Offices.
+Additional information about